RiddleAndCode/SEAL-SDK/README.md

 Secure-Elements.
 Tests under tests folder are written for raspberry-pi.
 They are using the same scheme described above

-which you can follow from the Makefile.
+which you can follow from the `Makefile`.

 #### Python